-Major donations and planned donations
+Major gift and planned giving

 The capital of the endowment fund can be built by a single donor or by a group of people who are committed to investing in research to beat cancer.

 - The endowment fund is specifically made up of capital or the accumulation of periodic and capitalized sums which are invested over the long term and of which only the income generated by the accumulated capital is used to finance projects specifically dedicated to research on the cancer (certain conditions apply).